AliCW/LCFC-Python-Application-Leicester-City-/README.md

-# LCFC python application for Windows (Leicester City Football Club)
+# LCFC python3 application for Windows (Leicester City Football Club)
-Attempting to write a basic program that will quickly tell users statistics, fixtures, scores & other information on Leicester City without having to manually search the internet.
+Attempting to write a basic python3 program that will quickly tell users statistics, fixtures, scores & other information on Leicester City without having to manually search the internet.
 This is the second program i've ever created so there may be various inefficiencies and i am always welcome to advice if anyone ever finds this or wants to contribute.

 I am also working on a Linux version, soon to come.